Chapter 7 (Legion): Plot

 Syd returns to Clockworks with the special glasses, which prevents her from seeing the hallucinations.
-She eventually finds Kerry (Amber Midthunder), but both are attacked by Walter (Mackenzie Gray).
+She eventually finds Kerry, but both are attacked by Walter.
 Farouk in Lenny's form approaches them and mutilates Walter, who also dies in the real world.
 Seeing that Oliver is protecting David and Syd in the real world with a shield, Farouk leaves Clockworks to knock Oliver out and returns to Clockworks to finish killing Syd and Kerry.
 Oliver phases out while Walter's bullet approaches David and Syd, prompting Cary to put the device on David's head.

 David breaks free from his mind in the hallucination, before the whole team returns to their respective bodies in his childhood home.
 David manages to catch the bullets in time with his hands, while Walter's body is mutilated like his death in Clockworks.
 They return to Summerland, with Cary explaining that the device will lock Farouk away inside David's mind.
 Melanie also discovers that Oliver has finally left the astral plane, although he still seems to not remember her.
 Amy also apologizes to David for not telling him about his real father.
-As the team intends to remove Farouk from David's mind, Division 3 agents storm Summerland and corner them, led by the interrogator (Hamish Linklater).
+As the team intends to remove Farouk from David's mind, Division 3 agents storm Summerland and corner them, led by the interrogator.
 He orders his agents to kill everyone but David.
 Inside David's mind, Farouk is seen trapped inside a casket, the way David had been, screaming and pounding; the casket suddenly cracks.